HaziqArif/unity-dock-relocator/README.md

 Run by `./yourexename`

 # Why are you doing this?
-Too lazy to download Unity Tweak Tool.
+Too lazy lol noob sdkkk to download Unity Tweak Tool.
 I just want to move the Unity Dock to the bottom of the screen.
 Well, maybe resizing the Dock but it's doable in Unity Settings...

 # Anything else?
 The (C++) program does not take arguments and prompts the user within the application.
 Valid input is left or bottom (case insensitive) or their initials (l or b).